s3lven/ECS189L-FInalProject/ProjectDocument.md

 *Procedural Terrain* - The background of the game consists of procedurally-generated terrain that is produced with Perlin noise.
 This terrain can be modified by the game at run-time via a call to its script methods.
 The intent is to allow the player to modify the terrain.
 This system is based on the component design pattern and the procedural content generation portions of the course.
 [The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

 You should replay any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

-## Producer

-**Describe the steps you took in your role as producer.
-Typical items include group scheduling mechanism, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, depedency/task tracking, Gantt charts, etc.), and repository management methodology.**

 ## User Interface - Thomas Chen & Rongshan Gao